 The proof of our words is a report on web usability prepared by KoMarketing.
 According to the research in question, more than half of users resort to the help of the navigation bar menu when visiting a new site.
 Still further, almost 40% of respondents consider inconvenient navigation as a reason to leave the online platform immediately.

 Our team has vast experience in developing websites, from simple online business cards to powerful web portals, and therefore we know everything about perfect navigation usability.
 And we'd be glad to share with you some of our secrets and discuss UX best practices.

-So, let's proceed without putting off.
+So, let's proceed without putting it off.
 And we'll start, as usual, with the basics.

 What is website navigation?

 In fact, it’s a combination of various software and visual tools designed to help the visitor navigate an online resource.
 That is, a user should be able to find the information he is interested in as quickly as possible, without unnecessary clicks.

 Indeed, if the visitor gets confused when searching for the page he needs, the result would be sad: he’ll leave the site, and you’ll lose a potential client.